capesstack/capesstack.github.io/index.md

-CAPES is an operational-focused service hub for segmented, self-hosted, and offline (if necessary) incident response, intelligence analysis, and/or hunt operations.
+CAPES is an operational-focused service hub for segmented, self-hosted, and offline (if necessary) incident response, intelligence analysis, and hunt operations.

 ![capes logo](/capes.png)